nystrom/rivo/docs/design.md

 The pattern `x` or `?x` binds variable `x`

-### Definitions

-A definition expression `d` evaluates to `()`.

-### Blocks

-The expression `{ e1; e2; ...; en }` evaluates each of the expressions in turn.

-###

-A few language features introduce a block scope.
-Names defined inside the block are in scope only within the block and within enclosing blocks, if not shadowed.
-Variables, functions, data types, and traits defined within the block are in scope throughout the block.
-These definitions can capture variables from the enclosing scopes.
-Definitions in a block may be mutually recursive.
-Forward references to non-lazy variables are illegal, however.
-It is not possible to use a variable in an expression or a formula before the variable is defined.
-If a variable is captured by a function (including within a trait or instance declaration), that function cannot be invoked before the variable is defined.
-If a variable is captured by a data (constructor) declaration, that constructor cannot be invoked before the variable is defined.
-The value of the block is the value of the last expression in the block.

 ## let expressions
 A `let` expression tries to satisfy a formula, binding new variables as necessary.
 For example,